Sariohara/KihonEngine/doc/kihon-engine-studio.md

 * textures : for locating textures
 * skyboxes : for locating skyboxes

-By defaut, when Kihon engine Studio starts, the following content source are available.
+By defaut, when Kihon Engine Studio starts, the following content source are available.

 | Sources | Description |
 | ----------| ------------|